egberts/easy-admin/README.md

 * No more accidential security vulnerabilities,
 * No network holes,
 * No hacked box,
-* No more guessing nor remembering settings of zillion things.
+* No more guessing nor remembering settings of many unintelligble keywords.
 * often better than (or at a minimum equal to) CISecurity

-Just read and answer the questions, be done; up and running.
+Just read and answer the questions; then be up and running.